-- Complex Care Program (CCP), Integrated Care Team (ICT) Expansion Project - As part of Ontario's Plan to Stay Open, a proposal is being implemented to expand the existing CPP/ICT for Older Adults, and GeriMedRisk for upstream prevention of ALC designation within the KW4 Ontario Health Team catchment area. - The proposal aims to create a sustainable pathway for older adults living with frailty to avoid hospital visits and decrease the active number of alternate level of care designations. - The expansion will allow for: - Support of 60-80+ older adults living with complex and chronic conditions who are rostered with primary care provider practices without an inter-professional team - Assessment and case management for high-risk older adults living in retirement homes - Support of older adults waiting on the Specialized Geriatric Services (SGS) waitlist - Support and establishment of referral pathways for safe and timely discharge of identified appropriate hospitalized patients in lieu of ALC designation or after ALC designation - Additional support for identified Independent primary health care provider practices without an interprofessional team. - An evaluation working group has been formed to evaluate the project and will be pulling data for the fall. - A couple of additional family health organizations, inclusive of 7 individual providers, have been added to the project - To date through this project the team has worked on 188 patients.
-119 were from the GMCC waitlist, the rest from other sources. - 100 InterRAI assessments have been completed, - 89 intervention letters to Primary Care Provides have been completed - 36 additional Primary Care Provider communication have also occurred. - 11 unique individuals have received home visits - 47 case consults with a geriatrician have occurred - 11 geriatric psychiatry referrals have been made - 34 patients (1/3 of total patients) continue to be followed by the complex care program - · Advanced care planning and community support services are considered part of the patients care plan - Education is being provided to the ICT team through the Provincial Geriatrics Leadership Ontario (PGLO) orientation program and regional geriatric program central. - OH West Steering Committee continues to discuss sustainability of funding, connections with system partners, and potential spread of the ICT model. - OH West to onboard ICT to Ocean eReferral in Q3for primary care providers in our area to access.
+- Complex Care Program (CCP), Integrated Care Team (ICT) Expansion Project - As part of Ontario's Plan to Stay Open, a proposal is being implemented to expand the existing CPP/ICT for Older Adults, and GeriMedRisk for upstream prevention of ALC designation within the KW4 Ontario Health Team catchment area. - The proposal aims to create a sustainable pathway for older adults living with frailty to avoid hospital visits and decrease the active number of alternate level of care designations. - The expansion will allow for: - Support of 60-80+ older adults living with complex and chronic conditions who are rostered with primary care provider practices without an inter-professional team - Assessment and case management for high-risk older adults living in retirement homes - Support of older adults waiting on the Specialized Geriatric Services (SGS) waitlist - Support and establishment of referral pathways for safe and timely discharge of identified appropriate hospitalized patients in lieu of ALC designation or after ALC designation - Additional support for identified Independent primary health care provider practices without an interprofessional team. - An evaluation working group has been formed to evaluate the project and will be pulling data for the fall. - A couple of additional family health organizations, inclusive of 7 individual providers, have been added to the project - 82% of patients said the program made them more confident in managing their health - 100% of ICT members and primary care providers were satisfied with their experience with 100% response rate n=30 - Advanced care planning and community support services are considered part of the patients care plan - Education is being provided to the ICT team through the Provincial Geriatrics Leadership Ontario (PGLO) orientation program and regional geriatric program central. - OH West Steering Committee continues to discuss sustainability of funding, connections with system partners, and potential spread of the ICT model. - OH West has now completed the onboarding of ICT to Ocean eReferral for primary care providers in our area to access.
 VPN access continues between primary care and New Vision as a form of seamlessly referring their patients.
-The ICT team, supported by home and community care, will go live with Hypercare for secure communication once agreements are signed between all ICT partners and Hypercare. - The team was at full compliment for this quarter for this project which enabled them to support timely discharges from hospital - The team's work continues to be recognized nationally and they have been accepted to present at the AFTHO and Canadian Academy of Geriatric Psychiatry Conference CAGP in Newfoundland happening in fall 2023
+The ICT team, supported by home and community care, will go live with Hypercare for secure communication once agreements are signed between all ICT partners and Hypercare. - The team was at full compliment for this quarter for this project which enabled them to support timely discharges from hospital - The team's work continues to be recognized nationally and they have presented at the Association of Family Health Teams of Ontario (AFTHO) and Canadian Academy of Geriatric Psychiatry Conference (CAGP) in Newfoundland with positive feedback.